Marlon Taylor: Professional career

 After going undrafted in the 2020 NBA draft, Taylor signed on November 18, 2020, an Exhibit 10 deal with the Washington Wizards, but was waived on December 18 after one preseason game.
 On January 12, 2021, he signed as a flex-affiliate player with the Erie BayHawks of the NBA G League after the Capital City Go-Go withdrew for the COVID-19 pandemic.
-In 6 regular season games, he averaged 2.0 points, 1.4 rebounds and 0.5 assists in 10.1 minutes and in his only playoff game, he scored 9 points from the bench in a 110-139 loss to the Lakeland Magic.
+In 6 regular season games, he averaged 2.0 points, 1.4 rebounds and 0.5 assists in 10.1 minutes and in his only playoff game, he scored 9 points from the bench in a 139–110 loss to the Lakeland Magic.

 In August 2021, Taylor signed with the Leones de Santo Domingo of the Liga Nacional de Baloncesto.

 On October 28, 2021, Taylor signed with the Oklahoma City Blue.
 However, he was waived on November 2.
-On January 6, 2022, Taylor signed with London Lightning but was waived on March 10.
+On January 6, 2022, Taylor signed with London Lightning of the National Basketball League of Canada but was waived on March 10.

+On March 23, 2023, Taylor signed with the Wellington Saints for the 2023 New Zealand NBL season.
+He was released by the Saints on June 20, 2023.

 Personal life

-Taylor is the son of Zenchia Crenshaw and has a younger brother and a younger sister.
+Taylor is the son of Zenobia Crenshaw and has a younger brother and a younger sister.
 He majored in sport administration.